NickGrunert/master-thesis/modules/ndsm_analysis.typ

 #let ndsm_analysis() = {
   text(lang:"en")[
-    == NDSM Analysis
-    Since we clarified the need for better ground truths to enable trustworthy prompting, this section will focus on algorithmic analysis of the NDSM data.
+    == Identification of Roof Structures through Analysis of nDSM Data Since we clarified the need for better ground truths to enable trustworthy prompting, this section will focus on algorithmic analysis of the nDSM data.
-    The goal is to create a pipeline which is able to segment the roof of a house into individual surfaces which in contrast to the input data as accurately as possible represent the roof's structure.
+    The goal is the creation of a pipeline which hopefully delivers high quality roof segmentations in regards to finding out the vague shape, location and number of segments.
+    In turn, this segmentation is to be used as a basis for input prompting when using SAM.
+    This means this section does not neccessitate the creation of a perfect segmentation, but rather a sufficiently good enough segmentation to be used as a basis for further experiments.

-    The following theories will provide a basis for the development of the pipeline:
+    The following hypotheses will provide a basis for the development of the pipeline:
-    - The NDSM data contains the height information of the roof, which can be used to generate derivatives across the roof.
+    - The nDSM data contains the house's height information relative to the ground.
-      Therefore, this data can be used to create viable segmentations of the roof.
+      Using this, derivatives across the roof can be calculated and used to create viable segmentations.
     - There are multiple aspects about the optimal segmentation which may be hard to algorithmically approach.
       For example, the algorithm may have problems with surfaces which are not perfectly even in their derivative values.
       This is due to the fact that the algorithm may split the surface into multiple surfaces, as it detects a sudden change in the derivative values.
       This is a problem, as most roof surfaces are not perfectly even in their derivative values, for reasons as simple as the existence of roof tiles, that we would like to not regard solar panels as a separate surface or even round roof tiles.
+      // TODO: Valentina said it is normal for nDSM to be piecewise not smooth due to interpolations in calculation...
     - Not only can the algorithm create segmentations, but it can also evaluate the quality of the generated surfaces.
       By analyzing the derivative values the surfaces can be evaluated using the coherence of the values.
+      A roof segment's height sould always be piecewise representable as a continuous function, meaning that the derivative values should be similar or rather constant across the whole surface.
+      While a rounded surface has continuous derivative values, a normal roof segment should hav constant derivative values across it.
+      If the values of a surface are not coherent or continuous, it is an implication that it has an edge inside it, which in turn should be detected by the algorithm and the surface should be split into multiple surfaces.
       This score is then used to evaluate the quality of the surface, again, with the goal of representing the roof's structure as accurately as possible while acknowledging the limitations of this approach.

     === Edge Detection Pipeline